The approach of a milestone birthday is a reminder that, as life changes, so do your needs and circumstances.

 9. Long-term care: A plan in mind

-By our 50th birthday, it occurs that maybe — just maybe — we really will get old.
+By our 50th birthdays, it occurs that maybe — just maybe — we really will get old.
 Since many of us will end up needing skilled nursing care at least for a short time in our old age, managing your finances requires considering how to pay for it.

 Long-term care insurance can be an excellent tool.
 But whether it’s right for you depends on several things.
 Money Talks News founder Stacy Johnson lays out the considerations in “Ask Stacy: Should I Buy Long-Term Care Insurance?”